Federalist party definition

 Federalist Party: Leaders, Beliefs & Definition

 Synonymes et antonymes de Federalist Party et traductions de Federalist Party dans 25 langues.
-Meaning of FEDERALIST PARTY.
 Find out its history, .
 It was established in 1789 by Alexander Hamilton and included John Adams, the only president elected by the party.
+Many supporters came from cities.
 [14]

 Federalists and Anti-Federalists, Summary, Facts, Significance